Wairoa Keno player wins $80,000 campervan from old ticket stored in jar beside bed - NZ Herald

-A Wairoa resident has won a VW campervan valued at over $80,000 after checking a winning ticket left beside their bed for two weeks.
+A Wairoa resident has won a VW campervan valued at more than $80,000 after checking a winning Keno ticket left beside their bed for two weeks.

-The player, who wishes to remain anonymous, is a regular Keno player who keeps their Keno tickets in a jar beside the bed.
+The player, who wishes to remain anonymous, is a regular Keno player who keeps their tickets in a jar beside the bed.

 The winning ticket was sold at Mobil Wairoa for a Keno promotion drawn on November 7.